Danzig crisis: French factions

+German schools of thought on Danzig

-In late 1938-early 1939, there were two schools of thought within the German state about Danzig.
-One led by Forster favored the "little solution" of sending in troops to occupy the city and returning it by force to Germany while the "big solution" favored making a deal under which Poland would accept Danzig returning to Germany in exchange for German support for Poland annexing parts of the Soviet Union.
+In late 1938 through early 1939, there were two German schools of thought about Danzig.
+One, led by Forster, favored the "little solution" of sending in troops to occupy the city and returning it by force to Germany.
+The "big solution" involved making a deal under which Poland would accept Danzig returning to Germany in exchange for German support for Poland annexing parts of the Soviet Union.
 At this time, Hitler was determined upon a war against Britain and tended to favor the "big solution" of bringing Poland into the German sphere of influence.
 Beck told Count Hans-Adolf von Moltke, the German ambassador in Warsaw, that he was planning to spend his Christmas holiday on the French Riviera and gambling in the casinos of Monte Carlo.
 Beck added that he was willing to meet Ribbentrop in Berlin on his way back from his Christmas on the Riviera.
-Ribbentrop agreed to the meeting but when Beck arrived at the Berlin train-station on 5 January 1939, he was instead placed on another train to see Hitler at the Berghof high up in the Bavarian Alps.
-At the Beck-Hitler meeting held in secret at the Berghof, Hitler was adamant that the Free City of Danzig had to "go home to the Reich", and he was unwilling to accept compromises on the issue.
-Beck stated that on economic grounds that his government could never accept Danzig returning to Germany as that would reduce Poland down to a German economic colony.
+Ribbentrop agreed to the meeting, but when Beck arrived at the Berlin train station on 5 January 1939, he was instead placed on another train to secretly meet with Hitler at the Berghof in the Bavarian Alps.
+At this meeting, Hitler was adamant with Beck that the Free City of Danzig had to "go home to the Reich", and he was unwilling to accept compromises on the issue.
+Beck stated that on economic grounds that his government could never accept Danzig returning to Germany as that would reduce Poland to an economic colony of Germany.
 However, Beck agreed that Ribbentrop should visit Warsaw later that month to discuss the matter.

+The Wehrmacht generals were extremely anti-Polish, but at a meeting on 22 January 1939, Ribbentrop argued against war with Poland as he felt it was still possible to force Beck into accepting the German line.